marnedo/ppgcourse2024/docker.instructions.md

+##How to use the 2024 PPG course Docker

-## This is a quick guide on how to get and run the Docker image that contains the command-line software requested by the course instructors.
+# This is a quick guide on how to get the Docker image that contains the command-line software requested by the course instructors, and how to run it as a container on your system.

 You can use it on your own computer to test programs and data you intend to use in your computer lab sessions.